Wilfred Rhodes: Leading bowler again

 When cricket resumed after the war in 1919, no-one was sure how popular county cricket would be and so the County Championship matches were reduced to two days instead of three.
 However, critics and players judged the experiment a failure, owing to the long hours of play and frequent travelling which arose from playing up to three games a week; Rhodes and other players were also dissatisfied by wages offered.
-Yorkshire won the championship with a much-changed side from that which had played in 1914.
+Yorkshire won the championship with a much-changed team from that which had played in 1914.
 The bowling attack was weaker: Hirst's age lessened his effectiveness with the ball, Major Booth was killed in the war, and Alonzo Drake died from illness in January 1919.
 Consequently, Rhodes decided to make up the shortfall by resuming full-time bowling.
 With increased practice, he took more wickets and regained his confidence.
 Although unable to spin or flight the ball as well as previously, Rhodes bowled a very accurate length and used his great experience effectively.
 The success of Percy Holmes and Herbert Sutcliffe as opening batsmen meant that, although Rhodes began the season opening the batting, he was able to move down the order and bat at number four.
 He scored 1,237 runs, and by taking 164 wickets at an average of 14.42, finished top of the national first-class bowling averages.
 Around this time, Rhodes was approached by Haslingden Cricket Club from the Lancashire League, to play cricket for them as a professional.
 Rhodes, primarily through unhappiness with the 1919 playing conditions, seriously considered the offer before he declined.
 Some of his concerns were addressed before the following season, when matches returned to three days and wages were increased.
 In the following season, Rhodes scored 1,123 runs, took 161 wickets at an average of 13.18, and was chosen to go to Australia with the 1920–21 MCC touring team.